The quantum trace as a quantum non-abelianization map: Introduction

-We will also provide, in Theorem \ref{prop_classif_irrep}, a formula for the dimension of the simple modules of the balanced Chekhov-Fock algebras.
+Note that, by a theorem of De Concini and Procesi, the balanced Chekhov-Fock algebras at roots of unity (not necessary odd) are Azumaya of constant rank, hence they are semi-simple, their simple modules all have the same dimension and the set of their isomorphism classes is in bijection with the set of characters over the center of $\mathcal{Z}_{\omega}(\mathbf{\Sigma}, \Delta)$.
+With Theorem \ref{theorem2}, however, we provide a characterization of this center and compute the dimension of the simple modules.
+It will follow from Proposition \ref{propdecomposition} which exhibits a tensor decomposition of $\mathcal{Z}_{\omega}(\mathbf{\Sigma}, \Delta)$ into simpler quantum tori.
+We will not use the De Concini-Procesi theorem since the simple modules of those elementary algebras can be easily explicited.

 An important class of representations of the balanced Chekhov-Fock algebras are the local representations defined in \cite{BonahonBaiLiuLocalRep}.
 They are classified, up to isomorphism, by a classical shadow $[\rho^{ab}]\in \mathcal{X}_{\mathbb{C}^*}^{\sigma}(\mathbf{\hat{\Sigma}})$ and a complex number $h_C \in \mathbb{C}^*$ named its \textit{central charge}.
 The following corollary was proven by Toulisse in \cite{Toulisse16} when $\Sigma$ is a closed surface.

-\begin{corollary} Let $\omega$ be a root of unity of odd order $N>1$ and consider $W$ a local representation of the balanced Chekhov-Fock algebra $\mathcal{Z}_{\omega}(\mathbf{\Sigma}, \Delta)$ with classical shadow $[\rho^{ab}]$ and central charge $h_C$.
-The simple submodules of $W$ are the irreducible representations with classical shadow $[\rho^{ab}]$ and whose product of every boundary and inner puncture invariants is equal to $h_C$.
-Moreover, each factor arises with multiplicity $N^g$, where $g$ denotes the genus of $\Sigma$. \end{corollary}
+\begin{corollary} Let $\omega$ be a root of unity of odd order $N>1$ and consider $W$ a local representation of the balanced Chekhov-Fock algebra $\mathcal{Z}_{\omega}(\mathbf{\Sigma}, \Delta)$ with classical shadow $[\rho^{ab}]$ and central charge $h_C$ of an arbitrary punctured surface $\mathbf{\Sigma}$.
+The set of isomorphism classes of simple submodules of $W$ is the set of isomorphism classes of irreducible representations with classical shadow $[\rho^{ab}]$ and whose product of every boundary and inner puncture invariants is equal to $h_C$.
+Moreover, each simple summand arises with multiplicity $N^g$, where $g$ denotes the genus of $\Sigma$. \end{corollary}

 We define the (algebraic) non-abelianization map $\mathcal{NA} : \mathcal{X}_{\mathbb{C}^*}^{\sigma}(\mathbf{\hat{\Sigma}}) \rightarrow \mathcal{X}_{\SL_2}(\mathbf{\Sigma})$ as the regular morphism associated to the algebra morphism